ashpasa/tp/docs/UserGuide.md

 ### View Modules required for a Specialisation: `spec {Specialisation}`

-Displays current study plan, with modules chosen by the user, in their respective semester.
+Displays modules required for the respective CEG specialisations.

 Format: `spec {Specialisation}`